karimz1/imgcompress/ReadMe.md

 <img src="images/logo_transparent.png" alt="imgcompress logo" width="490"/>

-Self-hosted TinyPNG alternative to compress, convert, and resize images.
-The ultimate image compression and convert tool on the web — but running 100% locally on your own server for maximum privacy.
-Over 70+ formats are supported including HEIC, HEIF, JPG, JPEG, PNG, PSD, TIFF, EPS, ICO, WebP, GIF, PDF & more.
-Runs entirely in Docker for easy deployment.
+**imgcompress** is a self-hosted image processing tool designed to **compress, convert, and resize images entirely on your own infrastructure.** It delivers fast, high-quality results while keeping your data **100% local and private.**

+Supporting **70+ image formats**, including HEIC, HEIF, JPG, JPEG, PNG, PSD, TIFF, EPS, ICO, WebP, GIF, and PDF, imgcompress handles everything from single files to large batch jobs with ease.
+It runs fully inside Docker, making deployment simple, portable, and reproducible.

 Instantly **compress, convert, and resize images** — all **locally**, inside a lightweight Docker container.
-No installs.
+No installations.
 No uploads.
-No data ever leaves your machine.
+No external services.
+Your data never leaves your machine.

-👉 One command to start the web app — drag & drop your images, and download optimized results in seconds.
+👉 **One command** starts the web app — drag & drop your images and download optimized results in seconds.

-> **Quick overview**
-> - Use `web` → interactive Web UI (drag & drop)
-> - Use `cli` → automation, scripts, CI/CD

 ___